 Stations within the NADP network monitor primarily wet deposition through precipitation chemistry at selected sites around the U.S. and its territories.
 The network is a collaborative effort among several agencies including USGS and USDA.
-The NADP network includes MDN stations.
 Precipitation is the primary climate parameter measured at NADP sites.
+This network includes sites from the Mercury Deposition Network (MDN).